touho/grocery/README.md

 *NOTE:* It is very important to undestand the difference between text and binary frames.
 As control messages and audio data is separated by the frame type.

 Audio format has to be 16bit linear encoded PCM audio.
-Preferrably with 16kHz sample rate to reduce bandwidth.
+Preferably with 16kHz sample rate to reduce bandwidth.

 Connect to the WebSocket URL `wss://your-grocery-host?sampleRate=16000&languageCode=fi` where the sample rate and language code are the ones you use.